algosup/2023-2024-project-4-sportshield-team-6/documents/quality-assurance/test-plan.md

 ## Introduction

 This document outlines the test plan for the SportShield project, an anti-theft device designed for skis and snowboard only at the moment.
 The purpose of this test plan is to test the code of the software engineers to make sure it allows for less battery consumption, without any error.
+This project has been given to us by Coris Innovation in collaboration with ALGOSUP, they are therefore the stakeholders.

 ## Project Overview

-SportShield is an anti-theft device equipped with sensors and actuators to detect movement, activate an alarm, and notify the owner.
+SportShield is an anti-theft device equipped with sensors and actuators to detect movement, activate an alarm, and notify the owner, it is linked with a mobile application, where the user can deactivate the alarm and manage settings.
 The device targets individual users of medium to high-end skis and snowboards initially, with plans to expand to other sports equipment and gear.

 ## Testing Strategy

 The testing strategy for the SportShield project involves comprehensive testing of both hardware and software components.
 This includes functional testing, performance testing, security testing, and reliability testing.
-Testing will be conducted manually and through automated tests where applicable.
+Testing will be conducted manuall yand through automated tests where applicable.

 ## Testing Scope